itslearning/itslearning-restapi-sdk-java/trunk/MyFirstLearningTool/README.txt

 HOW TO RUN:
 First checkout the project MyFirstLearningTool from svn.
 Add the libraries from Downloads to the project, or check them out and build them youself.
 Change the MySettings.java class with your shared secret and applicationkey for it to work with it's learning.
+Also make sure that the "baseUrl" variable points to the environment you're testing with.

 References: